-When I asked how she started exploring art, she talked about copying Gibson Girl sketches from catalogues as a young girl.
+When I asked how she started exploring art, she talked about copying Gibson Girl sketches from catalogs as a young girl.
 She said, “If I see it, I can paint it.”

 She almost always substitutes the natural background for a single, clean color.
 This forces the eye toward the subject.
-Also, she choses a different alignment — rarely exactly centered like promotional images.
+Also, she chooses a different alignment — rarely exactly centered like promotional images.

 Your eye is subconsciously drawn up to the upper half of each painting.
 It symbolically makes you “look to the sky” and consider the divine hand that Phyllis sees moving through the natural world.